 Percentage of total voting power represents voting power with respect to all of our Class A common shares and Class B common shares, as a single class.
 Holders of our Class B common shares are entitled to 10 votes per share, whereas holders of our Class A common shares are entitled to one vote per share.
 For more information about the voting rights of our Class A common shares and Class B common shares, see "Description of Share Capital."
+(1)

-Alexandre Teixeira de Assumpção Saigh and Olimpio Matarazzo Neto are controlling shareholders of Patria Holdings Limited (the "Patria Holdings Controlling Shareholders").
+- (2) - Alexandre Teixeira de Assumpção Saigh and Olímpio Matarazzo Neto are controlling shareholders of Patria Holdings Limited (the "Patria Holdings Controlling Shareholders").
 The Patria Holdings Controlling Shareholders have beneficial ownership of the Class B common shares held of record by Patria Holdings Limited.
-Each of the Patria Holding Controlling Shareholder is c/o Patria Holdings Limited, 18 Forum Lane, 3rd floor, Camana Bay, PO Box 757, KY1-9006, Grand Cayman, Cayman Islands.
+Each of the Patria Holding Shareholders disclaims ownership of the Class B common shares except to the extent he has a pecuniary interest therein.
+The address of Patria Holdings Limited and each Patria Holdings Controlling Shareholder is c/o Patria Holdings Limited, 18 Forum Lane, 3rd floor, Camana Bay, PO Box 757, KY1-9006, Grand Cayman, Cayman Islands.
 Blackstone Holdings IV L.P. is the sole member of Blackstone PAT Holdings IV, L.L.C.
-Blackstone Holdings IV GP L.P. is the general partner of Blackstone Holdings IV GP Management (Delaware) L.P.
-The sole member of Blackstone Holdings IV GP Management L.L.C. is the general partner of Blackstone Holdings IV GP Management (Delaware) L.P.
-The sole holder of the Class C common stock of The Blackstone Group Inc. is Blackstone Group Management L.L.C. is The Blackstone Group Inc. The sole holder of the Class C common stock of The Blackstone Group Inc. Selackstone entities described in this footnote and Mr. Schwarzman (other than to the extent it or he directly holds securities as described herein) may be deemed to beneficially own the shares directly or indirectly controlled by such Blackstone entities or him, but each disclaims beneficial ownership of such shares.
-The address of each of such Blackstone entities and Mr. Schwarzman is c/o The Blackstone Group Inc., 345 Park Avenue, New York, While these executive (3)
+Blackstone Holdings IV GP L.P. is the general partner of Blackstone Holdings IV GP Management (Delaware) L.P. is the general partner of Blackstone Holdings IV GP Management (Delaware) L.P.
+The sole member of Blackstone Holdings IV GP Management (Delaware) L.P.
+The sole member of Blackstone Holdings IV GP Management L.C. is the Blackstone Group Inc. is Blackstone Group Management L.L.C. is the Blackstone Group Inc. is Blackstone Group Management L.L.C. is wholly owned by Blackstone's senior managing directors and controlled by its founder, Stephen A. Schwarzman.
+Each of the Blackstone entities described in this footnote and Mr. Schwarzman (other than to the extent it or he directly or indirectly controlled by such Blackstone entities or him, but each extent it or he directly holds securities as described herein) may be deemed to beneficially own the shares directly or indirectly controlled by such Blackstone entities or him, but each disclaims beneficial ownership of such shares.
+The address of each of such Blackstone entities and Mr. Schwarzman is c/o The Blackstone Group Inc., 345 Park Avenue, New York, - While these executive officers and directors do not own common shares in Patria Investments Limited directly, they own equity interests in Patria Holdings Limited.
+These executive officers and directors disclaim beneficial ownership of the shares held by Patria Holdings Limited except to the extent, if any, of their respective pecuniary interest therein.